pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 Before we start writing any code, our first job is to think about how to break down the program into smaller chunks.
-We will then write code for the parts one at a time, probably breaking each one into smaller parts as we go long.
+We will then write code for the parts one at a time, breaking each part down further as we go long.

 From the task description, we can see that there are three main parts, which happen in this order: